A recent origin for Saturn's rings from the collisional disruption of an icy moon: Ring parent moon disruption in orbit about Saturn

 Figure \ref{fig-ringprofiles} shows the surface density profile, scale height and velocity dispersion of the ring at three times for the head-on collision and reveals the rapid transformation of the spreading debris cloud from a point-like collisional disruption into a ring system.
 The final state of these simulations can be thought of the initial conditions for the subsequent long term phase of viscous spreading of the rings into their current state as described by \citep{salmon10}.

 The three simulations span a range of impact energies and each form a ring system with a high ice fraction (see Table 2).
 For lower impact energies, a significant bound mass made predominantly of the original rocky core can survive while the debris is composed of the icy mantle.
-This is a simple way to explain the icy purity of the rings though it requires an initial moon that is differentiated with a relatively high ice fraction albeit in the expected range for Saturn's moons.
-A more thorough study involving moons with different ice fractions and cometary impact energies can set stronger constraints on the range of plausible scenarios.
-However, the 3 simulations presented here demonstrate that it is relatively easy to find simulation parameters that preserve a rocky core while liberating an icy mantle.
+This is a simple way to explain the icy purity of the rings though it requires an initial moon that is differentiated with a relatively high ice fraction of 84\% -- albeit in the expected range for Saturn's moons.
+Over the long term, the remnant should accrete a significant fraction of the nascent ring as it spreads viscously.
+The least energetic rear-end collision produces a remnant that is greater than the mass of Mimas and so can be excluded as a possibility.
+The other two models have remnants with less mass than Mimas that will grow in size by accretion of the spreading debris.
+A more thorough study involving moons with different ice fractions and cometary impact energies can set stronger constraints on the range of plausible scenarios once the mass of the rings are determined from the Cassini ring flyby data.
+The 3 simulations presented here demonstrate that it should be relatively easy to find simulation parameters that preserve a rocky core while liberating an icy mantle.

-The remnant also acts as a new seed for the re-accretion of debris to form a new moon which one might expect to clear out the debris within its orbital radius within a timescale as short as $10^3$ years \citep{crida12}.
-The newly formed Mimas will then experience resonant interactions with the particles in the spreading ring.
+The remnant acts as a new seed for the re-accretion of debris to form a new moon which one expects to clear out the debris within its orbital radius within a timescale as short as $10^3$ years \citep{crida12}.
+The long term evolution of a collision remnant embedded within a newly formed ring should be followed to find scenarios that will produce a Mimas of the right size while some of the debris moves into the Roche zone.
+One expects the newly formed Mimas to experience resonant interactions with the particles in the spreading ring.
 The resulting torques lead to outward migration with the orbital radius $a$ reaching its current value with a timescale: